 Breaking the cycle of addiction doesn’t start with going to rehab; it begins with a medically supervised detoxification program.
-Fortunately, True Life Recovery has a medical detox program to help you rid your body of substances so you can start on your new path of recovery.
+Fortunately, True Life Recovery has a medication assisted detox program to help you rid your body of substances so you can start on your new path of recovery.

 If you have decided to seek help for drug or alcohol addiction, you may be wondering how to get started.
 The answer is with a drug and alcohol detox program.
 In a detox program, medical professionals will safely help you get through the withdrawal portion of your recovery.
 Ridding your body of substances can be an uncomfortable and sometimes dangerous process, so it’s critical that you do so in a medically supervised treatment center.

-We are proud to offer detox programs for various substances, including alcohol, barbiturates, cocaine, crystal meth, heroin, and opiates.
+We are proud to offer medication assisted detox for various substances, including alcohol, barbiturates, cocaine, crystal meth, heroin, and opiates.

 Relapse prevention techniques focus on your life after you complete drug or alcohol treatment.
 While relapse is often a part of recovery, it doesn’t have to be.

 Relapse prevention involves identifying triggers and behaviors that may lead to relapse.
 Identifying these triggers may make it easier for you to avoid specific situations that may lead to drug or alcohol use.
 However, not all triggers are avoidable.
 When you learn relapse prevention techniques, you will be armed with the tools you need to deal with unavoidable triggers and to keep from falling into old behaviors.

 At True Life Recovery, our relapse prevention program will help you develop crucial skills while changing the areas of your life that will promote lifelong recovery.